anudeep-m/War-Card-Game-Using-Python/README.md

 # War-Card-Game-Using-Python
+War (Card game)
-War (card game) War is a simple card game, typically played by two players using a standard playing card deck.
+War is a simple card game, typically played by two players using a standard playing card deck.

 Gameplay ---